sofiawallq/vintage-corner/README.md

 ### Product list page

-When navigation to the Products page the user has the option to either view all products on the site, or choose a specific category to filter out products.
+When navigating to the Products page the user has the option to either view all products on the site, or choose a specific category to filter out products.
 The categories can be found in the navigation bar at the moment.

 ![printscreen all products page](static/images/printscreens/all_products_view.jpg)

-Active category is shown to the user below the page headline.
+The active category is shown to the user below the page headline.
+In the future I would like to add the category selection options to the actual Product page interface as well, for a better user experience so they don't have to navigate the page via the navigation bar alone.

 ![printscreen products filtered into category](static/images/printscreens/active_category.jpg)

-They also have the option to Sort the products by either price, name or news.
+The user also have the option to Sort the products by either price, name or news.

 ![printscreen products sorted by](static/images/printscreens/sort_by_filter_price.jpg)

-The product page is ressponsive and sorting products works well in this view also.
+The product page is ressponsive and sorting products works well on smaller screens as well.

 ![printscreen mobile products page](static/images/printscreens/mobile_all_products_view.jpg) ![printscreen mobile products sorted by](static/images/printscreens/mobile_sort_by_filter_price.jpg)